zcsys/Experiment137/readme.md

 			 first hidden layer has 4x expansion from the input layer, and the second hidden layer goes back to 1x, finally transformed into the output layer with tanh
+* Monads controlled by an nn2
-* Monad6105: Monad with 16 input and 9 output neurons, controlled by an nn2,
+	* Monad6105: Monad with 16 input and 9 output neurons, governed by 2281
-						 governed by 2281 parameters
+							 parameters
+	* Monad7190:
 * KDTree to calculate sparse distance matrix
 * conv2d to calculate resource diffusion
 * Autogenetic breeding